-As stated, worldwide in 2021, 38.4 million people were living with HIV.
-More than one-half of these were adult and adolescent women [77].
-Women account for approximately 23% of all cases in the United States [10; 78].
+Worldwide, 18.6 million adult and adolescent women are living with HIV and nearly 1 million new HIV infections occur in this population each year [68].
+Women account for more than half of all AIDS cases worldwide and approximately 20% of all cases in the United States [10; 69].
 In 1993, when the CDC expanded the case definition of AIDS, there was a 151% increase in the number of AIDS cases in women and a 105% increase in cases in men.
 More women were found to meet the AIDS case definition when the CD4+ T-lymphocyte count of <200 cells/mcL was added to the criteria.
-This may be evidence that the previous case definitions based on the clinical characteristics of men did not accurately reflect the clinical manifestations of HIV in women [79].
-Although HIV diagnoses among women in the United States have declined in recent years, women comprised 18% (6,400) of the 34,800 new diagnoses in 2019 [10; 80].
+This may be evidence that the previous case definitions based on the clinical characteristics of men did not accurately reflect the clinical manifestations of HIV in women [70].
+Although

+HIV diagnoses among women in the United States have declined in recent years, women comprised 19% (7,401) of the 38,739 new diagnoses in 2017 [10; 71].